thoughtspot/thoughtspot.github.io/_admin/ts-cloud/about-rest-apis.md

 ThoughtSpot REST APIs let you programmatically create, access, and manage ThoughtSpot objects and resources.
 Using REST APIs, your client application can perform the following operations:

--   get pinboard and visualization data from the ThoughtSpot application
+-   get Liveboard and visualization data from the ThoughtSpot application

--   embed data from visualizations and pinboards in a web page, portal, or application
+-   embed data from visualizations and Liveboards in a web page, portal, or application

 -   view metadata details for various types of ThoughtSpot objects